iron-software/IronBarcode-Examples/how-to/create-1-bpp-barcode-images/README.md

 The particularly small file size of 1BPP barcode images, where each pixel comprises merely one bit, considerably enhances its efficiency for storage and transfer, particularly in sending barcode images to printers.

-IronBarcode provides extensive support for converting barcodes to 1bpp among other formats, ensuring versatility across various scenarios.
+IronBarcode converts barcodes to 1bpp among other formats.
 This document explores the simplicity of creating 1bpp barcode images using IronBarcode.

 ## Quickstart: Generating a 1-Bit-Per-Pixel Barcode Image

-This introduction illustrates the effortless process of generating a high-contrast, monochrome 1BPP barcode suitable for fast scanning and bulk processing using IronBarcode in a single line of code:
+This introduction illustrates the process of generating a high-contrast, monochrome 1BPP barcode suitable for fast scanning and bulk processing using IronBarcode in a single line of code:

 ```cs
 var img = IronBarCode.BarcodeWriter.CreateBarcode("12345", IronBarCode.BarcodeWriterEncoding.EAN8).To1BppImage();